Have you just heard the term diamond painting and it has already started to tempt you? Well, this happens to all the artists out there.

 - Once you have finished your diamond painting, keep it under your mattress overnight to make sure the diamonds stick properly to the canvas and stay in place for a long time.

 Congratulations, you are now a part of a very creative Diamond Painting Family.
 You are going to me the master of a lot of masterpieces.
+This is a new hobby that is simpler than cross stitch and yet gives the same pleasure.

 Now that you are embarking on a brand new and relaxing hobby, we wish you all the best.